 Villa Madonna is a waterfront, luxurious and historic home, situated just outside the Walls of Old Town Dubrovnik, in the most elite residential area.
 There is an unobstructed sea view overlooking the island Lokrum, Banje Beach and the beautiful Old Town Dubrovnik.

-With an antique origin, Villa Madonna is classified as a protected-heritage property in Croatia and it has been in the same family since 1705.
+Villa Madonna is classified as a protected-heritage property in Croatia and it has been in the same family since 1705.
 The current owner recently completed a three-year restoration in honor of his aunt, from whom he inherited the home, furnishing the interior with a blend of her charming antiques and a stylish, modern, Mediterranean décor.

 The property has 3 floors, 5 bedrooms and 5 bathrooms.
 A stone archway leads to a beautifully furnished, open living room with sensational views.
 This leads through to the main living room with dining area and kitchen.
 The kitchen is fully equipped with chef-grade appliances and rustic countertops.